-These are the structural expectations for your semester project:
+These are the structural expectations for your semester project (for the written version):

 - Title Page (Adapted APA Format) – Name of paper/project, Name of student, Name of College, Name of Class, Name of Instructor, Semester and Year.